 “Oral Mucositis” may also be referred to as mouth sores, dry mouth, or mouth tenderness.
 Oral mucositis can range from very mild to severe, and can interfere with your ability to drink enough liquids to maintain hydration or maintain nutrition.

-Symptoms may include dry mouth, mouth tenderness without sores or ulcers, a tingling or burning sensation, mouth sores may go down the throat.
+Symptoms may include dry mouth, mouth tenderness with or without sores , a tingling or burning sensation, mouth sores may go down the throat.
 Some people may develop a white coating or spots on the tongue.

-Things you can do to minimize oral mucositis:
+Things you can do to minimize discomfort from oral mucositis:

 - Maintain an oral care routine with non-alcohol containing toothpaste and mouth rinses

 - Use soft toothbrush and floss gently

 - If you wear dentures, use them only for meals to let gums rest and decrease irritation